1984vc/website/content-src/notion/docs/founders-handbook/safe-side-letters.md

 ## Major Investor Rights

 Seed investors often ask for the right to be named a "Major Investor" in the next financing round.
 "Major Investor Rights" will show up in the priced round / Series A documents granting the largest investors a set of additional rights including Pro rata rights, Information rights, and rights of first refusal on certain transactions.
 The downside from promising seed investors Major Investor Status is that more of your investors will have pro-rata rights in the Series B (the round following the next financing round).
-But that is often [open to renegotiating](/docs/founders-handbook/minimizing-founder-dilution/#5-re-negotiate-pro-rata-rights-for-early-investors).
+But that is often [open to renegotiating](/docs/founders-handbook/minimizing-founder-dillution/#5-re-negotiate-pro-rata-rights-for-early-investors).
 Typically the largest 1-2 investors in the round are granted this right.

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
-**Major Investor Status** The Company agrees that, upon the issuance of Safe Preferred Stock by the Company to the Investor in the Equity Financing pursuant to the Safe, the Investor shall be entitled to receive the same information rights and pro rata rights (for securities issuances occurring after the Equity Financing) that are provided to "Major Investors" (or such similar term) in such Equity Financing; provided that the Investor shall be subject to all of the same terms, conditions and restrictions as applicable to other Major Investors.
+Major Investor Status The Company agrees that, upon the issuance of Safe Preferred Stock by the Company to the Investor in the Equity Financing pursuant to the Safe, the Investor shall be entitled to receive the same information rights and pro rata rights (for securities issuances occurring after the Equity Financing) that are provided to "Major Investors" (or such similar term) in such Equity Financing; provided that the Investor shall be subject to all of the same terms, conditions and restrictions as applicable to other Major Investors.
 {{< /callout >}}